theta360developers/plugin-guide/docs/example/wireless.md

 You can go to the THETA Store and download the plug-in for free.

 After extracting the files, you will see a standard project structure.
-If you extracted the zipped file, the pre-compiled apk will not work.
+If you extracted from a zipped file, the pre-compiled apk will not work.
 You must build from source.

 ![extracted files](/example/img/wireless/extracted.png)